If you’ve recently experienced a miscarriage this may hit a little too close to home. It may also be just what you need to hear.

 I leaned on no one.
 I did the one thing I’d never tell a military spouse to do, isolate from others.
 As much as I wasn’t ready for the jokes, in the beginning, I really wasn’t ready to catch up my circle.
 I was pregnant.
 I was sad about it.
 Then I was happy about it.
 Now it’s gone, and I’m devastated.
 The pendulum had swung so far, I didn’t trust they’d get it.
 I look back and wonder how it might have all been different if I’d chosen vulnerability, if I’d chosen to let others help.
 They would have; I know that now.
 They would have done more than I needed and wrapped me in their own special blanket of understanding, compassion, maybe even empathy.

 So why didn’t I let them?
 Pride?
 Maybe.
 Embarrassment?
 Probably.
 Fear?
 Definitely.
-But, while somewhat subconscious, my decision was also influenced by my role as a senior spouse.
+But, while somewhat subconscious, my decision was also influenced by my role as a seasoned spouse and senior advisor.
 I was supposed to be the one helping others, supporting others, mentoring others.
 I was supposed to be strong enough to weather this storm.
 I was supposed to be (insert absurd, self-created expectation).
 I wasn’t actually any of those things.
 I was broken.
 And in my brokenness, I robbed others of the opportunity to help and robbed myself of the opportunity to know what it feels like to receive that kind of support.

 I feel like I see this all too often.
 If we’ve been around the military block a few times, we tend to raise our own standard for intervention.
 We raise the threshold, often without even noticing, for what qualifies us to reach out when our own lives turn upside down.
 We are the helpers, not the helped.